 THE CERTILINGUA NETWORK

-CertiLingua Schools cooperate in the CertiLingua network.
-The network provides ample opportunity to
+CertiLingua Schools cooperate in the CertiLingua Network that provides ample opportunity to

 - find partner schools,